 All dives take place within a 20 minute boat navigation from the center.
 All dive sites have permanent mooring buoys.
 Natiyabel uses screw anchors to preserve the corals.
 We respect a strict policy, in order to preserve our marine habitat for future generations.

 On the west side, the reliefs are soft and naturally protected.
-Coral reefs are mixed with bright colors, sponges, gorgonians, angels, moray eels, lobsters, balloon fishes, anemones, shrimps, mackerels, barracudas, Sardinians, etc. We see everything (even lion fish, for six or seven years).
+Coral reefs are mixed with bright colors, sponges, gorgonians, angels, moray eels, lobsters, balloon fishes, anemones, shrimps, mackerels, barracudas, Sardinians, etc, and now the lion fish to.
 This is where we spend most of our time.
-But we must add to these beautiful sites the exceptional Diamond Rock (a must of the Caribbean) accessible in only 20 minutes from the pontoon of Natiyabel.
+But we must add to these beautiful sites the exceptional Diamond Rock (a must of the Caribbean) accessible in only 20 minutes from the pontoon of Natiyabel and less than 15 minutes from the Natiyabel Diving Center in the Karibea Resort of Sainte Luce.

 On the eastern side, the conditions are similar to those of the open Atlantic with abrupt slopes and sandy plateaus populated with rays, pelagic fish, turtles.

 All these conditions combine to create an ideal environment that makes southern Martinique one of the best diving spots in the Caribbean.
 Our professional diving staff knows the environment and its inhabitants in an intimate way, and particularly enjoys sharing the beauty of this underwater world with you, while ensuring your safety.

 Here is a sampling of some of the sites you might visit :